DevOpsHiveHQ/awesome-kustomize/README.md

 - 📰 [Apply Kustomize builtin transformers on a single resource](https://tech.aabouzaid.com/2022/04/apply-kustomize-builtin-transformers-on-a-single-resource.html) - A way to use internal transformers on specific resources.
 - 📰 [Pass extra data to the Containerized KRM function](https://tech.aabouzaid.com/2022/12/pass-extra-data-to-the-containerized-krm-function.html) - Different cases of share data with Containerized KRM function.

+## Snippets

+Snippets are Kustmoize use-case-specific examples that can help with common day-to-day operations.

+- [Add Pod security context](https://github.com/3deep5me/awesome-kustomize/blob/add-security-context-component/snippets/add-pod-security-context/kustomization.yaml) - Ensure the security context is added to containers in the Pod.

 ## Misc